-For all mountain lovers and especially for climbers, we have prepared a list with the best places to climb within the Community of Madrid.
-There are countless places, but we have chosen those that we believe are the best and most complete.
+For all mountain lovers and especially climbers, we’ve compiled a list of the best climbing spots within the Community of Madrid.
+While there are endless options, we’ve selected those we believe are the most outstanding and comprehensive.

 1. La Pedriza